Midwifery Internship in Tanzania

 Work with expectant mothers

 The role of a midwife starts during pregnancy.
-You’ll sit in on consultations with expectant mothers, and see how local midwives give advice on nutrition and living healthily before their baby is born.
+You’ll sit in on consultations with expectant mothers and see how local midwives give advice on nutrition and living healthily before their baby is born.

 You’ll also get to see how medical professionals give advice to expectant mothers during labour.
 You can watch as they teach mothers breathing techniques, reassure them about the birthing process, and talk them through possible medical complications.